jdavisclark/JsFormat/README.md

-### Summary
+## Summary

 Uses the commandline/python-module javascript formatter from http://jsbeautifier.org/ to format the selected text, or the entire file if there is no selection.
 Plugin does not check to make sure the buffer has a ".js" file type, it just javascript formats the selection/file.
 Thus, use with caution if you are in an html file.

-### Install
+## Install

+#### Git Clone
-Extract the download archive, paste the JsBeautifier folder in the Sublime Text 2 "Packages" directory, which is located where ever the "Preferences" -> "Browse Packages" option in sublime takes you.
+Clone this repository in to the Sublime Text 2 "Packages" directory, which is located where ever the "Preferences" -> "Browse Packages" option in sublime takes you.

+#### Package Control
+Add https://jdc0589@github.com/jdc0589/JsFormat.git as a Package Control repository.
+JsFormat will show up in the package install list.

-### Key Binding
+## Key Binding

 The default key binding is "ctrl+alt+f"